AdamPlett/adamplett.github.io/docs/Mush.markdown

 ![coding_check](/assets/images/mush_code_check.png)

 ## Making The Designers Job Easier
+{% include figure popup=true image_path="/assets/images/mush_stats_doubleJump.gif" caption="Changing the amount of double jumps" %}{: .align-left}
+{% include figure popup=true image_path="/assets/images/mush_stats_highJump.gif" caption="Changing jump height" %}{: .align-left}
+{% include figure popup=true image_path="/assets/images/mush_SO_stats.png" caption="Changable stats" %}{: .align-right}
-{% include gallery caption="I designed the movement to be completely customizable with stats (Converted things like jump speed to jump height for easier comprehension).
-They also use scriptable objects so that designers can edit the stats while in play mode in unity and the changes will save without needing to go back and forth" %}
+I designed the movement to be completely customizable with stats (Converted things like jump speed to jump height for easier comprehension).
+They also use scriptable objects so that designers can edit the stats while in play mode in unity and the changes will save without needing to go back and forth
+{: .text-right}
+{:style="clear: right"}
+<br><br>
 To make debugging and designing faster, I also created scriptable object controllers so that designers can easily switch between controlling players/enemies or having AI control them.
+{: .text-center}
 {% include figure popup=true image_path="/assets/images/mush_inputController.png" caption=" The abstract Input Controller class" %}{: .align-center}
-{% include figure popup=true image_path="/assets/images/mush_controllerClass.png" caption="The Controller class holds an instance of an input controller, so that the designer can change it while in play mode in unity" %}{: .align-center}
+{% include figure popup=true image_path="/assets/images/mush_controllerClass.png" caption="The Controller class holds a null instance of an input controller, so that the designer can change it in the unity editor and while in play mode" %}{: .align-center}
 {% include figure popup=true image_path="/assets/images/mush_code_controller.png" caption="The Player Controller class that takes in input from the player and is derived from the input controller class" %}
 {% include figure popup=true image_path="/assets/images/mush_AIController.png" caption="A very simple AI controller class that makes enemies or players move right and jump and is also derived from the input controller class" %}
 {% include figure popup=true image_path="/assets/images/mush_controllers.gif" caption="Switching input controllers" %}{: .align-center}